softwaremill/sttp-openai/README.md

   val initialRequestMessage = Seq(UserMessage(content = TextContent("I want to book a flight from London to Tokyo for Jane Doe, age 34")))

-  // Request created using SchematizedFunctionTool, all we need to do here is just define the type.
+  // Request created using FunctionTool.withSchema, all we need to do here is just define the type.
 The schema is automatically generated using a macro, available via the `sttp.tapir.generic.auto._` import. val givenRequest = ChatBody(
     model = GPT4oMini,
     messages = initialRequestMessage,
     tools = Some(Seq(
-      SchematizedFunctionTool[FlightDetails](
+      FunctionTool.withSchema[FlightDetails](
-        description = "Books a flight for a passenger with full details", name = "book_flight"))
+        name = "book_flight",
-    )
+        description = Some("Books a flight for a passenger with full details"))) )
   )